junesirius/junesirius.github.io/_posts/Supernatural/SPN_Time_Travel/SPN-Time-travel-whole-novel.md

 "It's all just natural order, right?"
 Cas nods understandably.

-They watch in silence as the ice collapses the cave, and buries the last of the Neanderthals.
+They watch in silence as the ice collapses on the cave, and buries the last of the Neanderthals.

 <br>